 Small Grant Program “Staying Resilient Amid the Pandemic in Southeast Asia”

+Social protection efforts have been insufficient to meet rising needs, assisting rather than protecting the most vulnerable, with civil society and community groups scrambling with limited resources to fill the void.
 Irrespective of the capacity of governments to tackle the pandemics, all over the region civil society groups, communities and committed individuals have shown great resilience and solidarity.
-All kind of small-scale initiatives have been started to battle the pandemic and cope with its local impacts from providing relief goods and PPE equipment to launching education campaigns and financial schemes.
+All kind of small-scale initiatives have been started to battle the pandemic and cope with its local impacts from providing relief goods and personal protective equipment (PPE) to launching education campaigns and financial schemes.

-Recognizing the importance of these diverse initiatives and the fact that they are often undertaken with minimal resources, SEA Junction is launching the “Staying Resilient Amid the Pandemic in Southeast Asia small-grant program.
-The 3-year program, with support of the China Medical Board Foundation and WIEGO, provides funds to efforts working to build social capital, strengthen community resilience, improve the living and health conditions of local communities (geographical as well as functional) and enhance their capacity to cope with the current situation of COVID-19 and its longer-term socio-economic and health impacts.
+Recognizing the importance of these diverse initiatives and the fact that they are often undertaken with minimal resources, SEA Junction has launched the “Staying Resilient Amid the Pandemic in Southeast Asia small-grant program since 2020.
+The 3-year program, with support of the China Medical Board Foundation, provides funds to efforts working to build social capital, strengthen community resilience, improve the living and health conditions of local communities (geographical as well as functional) and enhance their capacity to cope with the current situation of COVID-19 and its longer-term socio-economic and health impacts.

-Small grants for an average of USD 2,500 will be awarded to selected groups and individuals.
-Funds can be used to complement existing resources as well as seeds or matching funds.
-Besides providing financing, the program will also share relevant COVID-19 and health equity relevant information and knowledge, foster cross-fertilization of ideas and interventions, help build networks and conduct joint advocacy activities.
+Small grants for an average of USD 2,500 were awarded to selected groups and individuals.
+Funds could be used to complement existing resources as well as seeds or matching funds.
+Besides providing financing, the program also shares relevant COVID-19 and health equity relevant information and knowledge, fosters cross-fertilization of ideas and interventions, helps build networks and conducts joint advocacy activities.

 Eligibility and Priority

-- This call is open to individuals and groups (both formal and informal)
+- This call was open to individuals and groups (both formal and informal)

-- Focus is on socio-economic and health dimensions of COVID-19
+- Focus was on socio-economic and health dimensions of COVID-19

-- Priority is given to community-led and inclusive initiatives
+- Priority was given to community-led and inclusive initiatives

 - Emphasis on equity and resilience